-Evening meals, included in the fee, are a consistently satisfying part of the busy workshop week at the Carving Studio and Sculpture Center.
-In our sculpture workshops and art education classes, participants from varied backgrounds, a wide range of ages and often very different aesthetic sensibilities join in an exchange of ideas and camaraderie.
+Participants from varied backgrounds, a wide range of ages and often very different aesthetic sensibilities join in an exchange of ideas and camaraderie.
 Challenges in personal work encountered during the day are eased in the relaxed communal environment.
-Dinner is followed by presentations of work by instructors, artists in residence, interns and participants.
+Presentations of work by instructors, artists in residence, interns and participants enrich the experience.

 Don’t let finances get in the way of taking an inspiring workshop.

-To apply for a scholarship or fellowship for our sculpture workshops and art education classes, please submit up to 10 images (slides or jpegs) of your work, resume/biography, and a statement of how this will impact your development as an artist and evidence of financial need by April 24th.
+To apply for a scholarship, please submit up to 10 images of your work, resume/biography, evidence of financial need and a statement of how this will impact your development as an artist by April 20th.
 Recipients will be advised by May 4th.